Skip to main content

 Mandatory Bonuses

-Notice is not required to terminate a Worker in Mexico unless notice has been agreed to between the Worker and the company.
-However, just cause is required and must be communicated to the Worker and/or the Labour Board or the termination will be deemed unjustified.
+Just cause is required and must be communicated to the Worker and/or the Labor Board or the termination will be deemed unjustified.
 A Worker terminated without just cause may be entitled to reinstatement or severance.
 The parties may terminate the employment contract by mutual agreement, generally with some form of compensation to the Worker.

 How an EOR Can Help You Win Fast